-LEE BROZGOL 1977-1981 brings together seven previously unseen paintings from an early, incandescent period in the late artist's practice.
+LEE BROZGOL 1977-1981 brings together seven previously unseen paintings from an incandescent early chapter in the late artist's practice.
 Made between 1977 and 1981, these works chart a vanished New York-erotic and violent, sacred and profane-across personal and mythic registers.
-Installed inside the former Keller Hotel-once home to Keller's, the city's oldest leather bar-the presentation unfolds in dialogue with the vanished Christopher Street Piers, Manhattan's long-since razed queer sanctuary, just beyond the exhibition's walls.
-Like the piers, the Keller Hotel was a space suspended between use and abandonment-a station for bodies passing through, lingering, disappearing.
+Installed inside the former Keller Hotel-once home to Keller's, the city's oldest leather bar-the presentation unfolds in dialogue with the long-erased Christopher Street Piers, Manhattan's queer sanctuary just beyond these walls.
+Like the piers, the Keller was a space suspended between use and abandonment-a station for bodies passing through, lingering, disappearing.

 Brozgol's canvases do not witness; they stage.
 He resurrected dreamworlds the way some build altars: obsessively, piece by piece.
-These are not confessions, but controlled hallucinations-myths of ruin and desire, rendered with an exacting hand.
+These are not confessions but controlled hallucinations-myths of ruin and desire, rendered with an exacting hand.
 His figures revel, rot, and collapse beneath lights he alone controls.